Visceral89/HorusHeresy-API/README.md

 - Method: GET
 - Description: Returns the details of a specific legion based on the provided ID.

+- **Get legions by loyalty:**
+- Endpoint: `/legions/loyalty?traitor=true`
+- Method: GET
+- Description: Returns the details of a specific legion based on the provided ID.

 ## Deployment

 For deploying this application, you can use Vercel or any other preferred hosting platform.
 Refer to the specific platform's documentation for deployment instructions.